solana-labs/solana/rfcs/0011-entry-tree.md

 #### Rollback and checkpoint, switching forks, separate functions

 The window and the ledger can't handle replay of alternate forks.
 Once a Blob has passed through the window, it's in the past.
-The replicate stage of a validator will need to roll back to a previous checkpoint and decode an alternate set of Blobs to the Bank.
+The replay stage of a validator will need to roll back to a previous checkpoint and decode an alternate set of Blobs to the Bank.
 The separated and one-way nature of window and ledger makes this hard.

 ## New Design